AguaClara/HRS-Bot-Geo/2019 Spring/Reports/HRSBotGeo2FinalReportDraft.md

 ### Experiment with Stacked Cylinder (41°) Insert at 2 mms/s Upflow Velocity
 The following data was collected for an experiment running at 2 mm/s that included the stacked cylinder (41°) insert to alter the bottom geometry of the tube settler.
 An exponential increase in the effluent turbidity was observed in Figure 12, which correlates to an exponentially decaying floc blanket.

-**[I would recommend sticking with one name for the stacked cylinder insert.
-You use both 41 degree cylindrical insert and stacked cylinder. -Addressed ML]**

 ![Stacked Cyl 2 mm/s](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/2019%20Spring/images/oldts.stackedcyl.2mmsgraph.PNG)
 Figure 12: Results from using the stacked cylinder 3D printed insert in the old tube settler at a 2 mm/s upflow velocity.
 The orange line is the best fit line and grows exponentially.
 The blue line is a linear best fit line but does not follow the data as well as the orange line, confirming that there is an exponential increase in the turbidity.
 The code used to create this graph can be found in the Python Code section in the Manual.